 BS381 Colour Chart

-The British Standard 381C colour paint range is offered in a limited number of products and a minimum of 5 Litres per colour.
+The British Standard 381C colour paint range is offered in a limited number of products and subject to minimum batch mixes.
 BS381C is a range of special and mixed colours, particularly for military use.

 We also have a range of metallic colours including Silvers and Golds ideally suited to wrought iron applications.
 These are excellent options in instances where budget limitations preclude the use of Gold Leaf.
 Suitable for both internal and external decorative and architectural effects.
 BS4800 & RAL colours also available.